Box Metadata allows you to define and store custom data and associate it with files uploaded through your form.

 Now, let’s go with mapping the fields through your integration settings.

 Mapping Jotform Fields to Your Metadata Template

-Assuming you’ve already integrated Box in your form, you’ll only need to edit it this time.
-If not integrated yet, you do it per this guide: How to Integrate Jotform with Box.
+Assuming you’ve already integrated Box into your form, you only need to edit it now.
+If not integrated yet, you can do it per this guide: How to Integrate Jotform with Box.

 - In the Form Builder, go to the Settings tab.

 - You should see Box at the top.
 Click it to start editing.

 - Hover your mouse over the active integration and click the Edit Integration icon to load your Box integration settings.

 - Scroll down in the settings to see the Metadata section.
 Click Add Field to map the fields accordingly.
 Here’s an example based on the above Metadata template:

 - Click the Save button to save your changes.
 You can now exit the Form Builder.
 We also suggest doing a test to see if it works.